EQuimper/equimper.com/posts/what-i-found-by-building-my-own-nodejs-boilerplate/what-i-found-by-building-my-own-nodejs-boilerplate.md

 ### [Helmet](https://github.com/helmetjs/helmet)

 Helmet's a library who help you secure your Express app.
-Easy to install just need to add it as a middleware `app.use(helmet())`.
+Easy to install just need to add it as a middleware `js±app.use(helmet())`.
 This is for getting the standard.
 You can check on their GitHub to see another way.

 ### [Cors](https://github.com/expressjs/cors)

 Cors's a middleware who enable for you the Cross-Origin request.
-Can be added for getting everything working just by doing `app.use(cors())` but it's a good thing to whitelist your front-end only etc. Take again a look at the docs before use it.
+Can be added for getting everything working just by doing `js±app.use(cors())` but it's a good thing to whitelist your front-end only etc. Take again a look at the docs before use it.

 ### [Http-Status](https://github.com/adaltas/node-http-status)